 Marquette University, Graduate School of Management, Master of Business Administration

-Students interested in the joint JD/MBA in Sports Business program must apply separately to the Graduate School of Management for admission to the MBA program.
-Marquette University's MBA program is a part time program that was recently ranked #11 in the nation by US News & World Report.
+Students interested in the joint J.D./M.B.A. in Sports Business program must apply separately to the Graduate School of Management for admission to the M.B.A. program.

 In general, the Graduate School of Management's graduate programs enroll students on a "rolling basis".
 This means that applications are reviewed as they are completed and students can enter most of the programs every term (i.e., Fall, Spring or Summer).
-Students applying to the M.B.A. program must also take the Graduate Management Admission Test (GMAT).
-Details on the MBA program can be found on the Graduate School of Management's website.
+Law applicants to the MBA program must apply to the on-campus MBA program and they may submit LSAT results as a substitute exam for the GMAT/GRE.
+Details on the M.B.A. program can be found on the Graduate School of Management's website.
 MBA application information and information on tuition costs is also available.
-In addition, specific curriculum information for students interested in the JD/MBA in Sports Business joint degree program can be found in this presentation.

 Unique Features of the J.D./M.B.A.
 Program